deficollective/defiscan/src/content/protocols/sky.md

 Abacus: -->

 ## Permissions

+During our analysis we discovered a paradigm of _Authority_ contract used to handle fine-grained permissions over functions and contracts.
+In most of the cases the authority is `DSChief` and this allows governance proposals to have non-delayed access to certain functions.
+Nonetheless, this could be misused to grant any arbitrary address those same permissions.
+We note that because of the lack of _events_ in the `DSChief`'s role granting functions, we had to scan all governance proposals to ensure this has not happened in the past, and would encourage that those functions are blocked in future versions of the governance contract.

 | Contract                              | Function               | Impact                                                                                                                                                                                                                                                                                                                                                                                                                                                 | Owner                                                                                       |
 | ------------------------------------- | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------- |